wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

    ### Auto-complete

-1. Use autocomplete by typing `vault k` then press tab to complete.
+1. Use autocomplete by typing `vault k`

+   Auto-complete is working if you can press tab to complete:

    <pre><strong>vault kv
    </strong></pre>